 The lab tables and floors should be clean of any paper or "garbage."
 Please clean up your area before you leave the lab.

-The equipment needs to be either returned to the lab instructor, or left neatly at your station, depending on the circumstances.
+The equipment must be either returned to the lab instructor or left neatly at your station, depending on the circumstances.
+If you leave the lab neater than you found it, everyone will have a more productive experience.